 There are also several other posts that deal with spot finds, such as West Coast Spot Finds: Where did you say you found that?.

-Of course being a blog about archaeology means there have to be posts about cultures.
+Of course, being a blog about archaeology means there have to be posts about cultures.
 While I have not done a post on every culture that ever existed in the Province I have managed to cover many of them.
-For example, there are two posts summarizing the Intermediate Indian sites in North West River and Sheshatshiu.
+For example, there are two posts summarizing the Intermediate Period sites in North West River and Sheshatshiu.

-I also wrote a post on the Dorset Palaeoeskimo and their art.
+I also wrote a post on the Dorset Pre-Inuit and their art.